Gravitational-wave imprints of compact and galactic-scale environments in extreme-mass-ratio binaries: Environmental effects on geodesic evolution

-The abrupt jumps in the rotation curves can therefore be associated with a change in the precession drift's direction from prograde to retrograde.
-One can further comprehend such discontinuities in rotation curves as precession drift reversal by inspecting the consecutive intersections through a surface of section of the orbits in Fig. \ref{fig3}.
-As shown in Fig. \ref{fig4}, intersections of the retrograde and prograde precession geodesics have opposite direction, while the green intersects the surface at one single point.
-Since the calculation of the rotation number depends on the direction which one measures the angles between consecutive crossings (clockwise or counterclockwise) the rotation curve is bound to drop to zero when the critical radius is met, where the angle between subsequent intersections is zero.
-Physically, the trajectories close to the primary are dominated by general-relativistic effects and the precession drift is positive (similar to what occurs in the precession of Mercury), while beyond the critical point, where the gravitational field of dark matter is dominant, the dynamics of test particles and precession rates become negative (see \cite{Igata:2022nkt,Igata:2022rcm} for similar results).
+Indeed, by inspecting the consecutive intersections through a surface of section of the orbits presented in Fig. \ref{fig3}, we find that the intersections of the retrograde- and prograde-precessing geodesics have opposite direction, while the non-precessing orbit intersects the surface of section at exactly one single point (see Fig. \ref{fig4}).
+Since the rotation number depends on the direction which one measures the angles between consecutive crossings (clockwise or counterclockwise), the rotation curve is bound to drop to zero when the critical radius is met, where the angle between subsequent intersections is zero.
+Physically, the trajectories close to the primary are dominated by general-relativistic effects and the precession drift is positive (similar to what occurs in the precession of Mercury and the S-stars around Sgr A*), while beyond the critical point, where the gravitational field of dark matter is dominant, the dynamics of test particles and precession rates become negative.

+Finally, we note that, to our knowledge, the aforementioned phenomenon only occurs when dark matter \cite{Igata:2022nkt,Igata:2022rcm}, other novel fundamental fields that change the theory of gravity \cite{Chatzifotis:2022ene}, thick accretion disks \cite{Murray:2022}, as well as exotic compact objects, such as wormholes \cite{Potashov:2020zmg}, are considered.
+Geodesics around Schwarzschild BHs always precess prograde; a phenomenon which has also been observed experimentally on the S-stars that orbit around the supermassive BH in the center of the Milky Way \cite{GRAVITY:2020gka}, which according to contemporary estimations of its spin is rather slowly-rotating, thus can be modeled as a Schwarzschild BH \cite{Melia:2001fp,Fragione:2020khu}.